pokt-network/pocket/docs/roadmap/README.md

 This Github repo will be updated to reflect all the Milestones listed here, and smaller milestones, projects, tasks are going to be created and updated on an ongoing basis.

+For more detailed information about the progress of V1 development, check out our [project board](https://github.com/orgs/pokt-network/projects/142/views/12).

 ## V1 Roadmap

 ```mermaid